WITH CHARLES SLENDER-WHITE

 Born in the US, Charles is based in San Francisco (USA).
 He has been teaching Countertechnique since 2012, after studying it since 2005.

 Charles Slender-White graduated with honors from the University of California, Berkeley with degrees in Dance & Performance Studies and English Literature.
 From 2006-2008, he worked extensively throughout Russia and Europe, performing with Tatiana Baganova’s Provincial Dances Theatre, teaching, and creating choreography.
 In 2008, he returned to his native California to create FACT/SF, a contemporary dance company based in San Francisco.
-Charles has taught at the American Dance Festival, Kannon Dance (St Petersburg), The Fringe Club (Hong Kong), and others, and currently teaches Countertechnique throughout the San Francisco Bay Area at ODC, the SF Conservatory of Dance, and Shawl-Anderson Dance Center.
+Charles has taught at the American Dance Festival, Kannon Dance (St Petersburg), The Fringe Club (Hong Kong), L'Artère (Quebec City), Love-In (Toronto), Derida Dance (Sofia), Chunky Move (Melbourne), and many others.

 CHARLES SLENDER-WHITE on countertechnique